uptonking/note4yaoo/lib-collab-common-examples-saas-apps.md

   - It comes with an open-source editing environment called Sanity Studio that you can customize with JavaScript and a real-time hosted data store.
   - Sanity is a platform for creating and working with structured content.
 Your content is stored in the cloud
   - [Provide a (real) self hosted version](https://github.com/sanity-io/sanity/issues/3258)
-    - how to run Sanity frontend without depending on privative Sanity backend?
     - Sanity Studio is only the editor interface, though.
 Sanity's hosted content backend, the Sanity Content Lake, on the other hand, is not open-source.

 - https://github.com/hanse/groceries